 For products and services to meet the Component Standards during the first submission year, all of the standards in the checklist must be rated with an M for "Meets standard," an S for "Subscribes to standard," or an NA for "Does not apply."
-For the first submission year at least 70 percent of the applicable standards must be rated with an "M" and the remaining 30 percent with an "S." For the second submission year, at least 80 percent of the applicable standards must be rated with an "M" and the remaining 20 percent with an "S," indicating progress toward full compliance.
+For the first submission year at least 70 percent of the applicable standards must be rated with an "M" and the remaining 30 percent with an "S." For the second submission year, at least 80 percent of the applicable standards must be rated with an "M" and the remaining 10 percent with an "S." For the second submission year, at least 80 percent of the applicable standards must be rated with an "M" and the remaining 20 percent with an "S," indicating progress toward full compliance.
 For the third submission year, at least 90 percent of the applicable standards must be rated with an "M" and the remaining 10 percent with an "S," indicating additional progress toward full compliance.
 After the third year, 100 percent must be rated with an "M".
 The formal indicator is the ACRP Standards Logo with a hyperlink to the definition of Component Standards.